Josh Sugarmann: Career

 In 1988 Sugarmann founded the Violence Policy Center, a 501(c3) gun control advocacy and educational group based in Washington, D.C.
 The Violence Policy Center is known mainly for its in-depth research on the firearms industry, the causes and effects of gun violence, and recommendations for regulatory policies to reduce gun violence.

 Sugarmann has opposed the widespread availability of semi-automatic rifles.
 In 1988 he published a study, Assault Weapons and Accessories in America.
 It examined the growing popularity of semiautomatic firearms, referring to them as "assault weapons".
 Together with the response to a mass shooting in Stockton, California, the following year, his study has been credited for popularizing the use of the term "assault weapons."
 The study documents advertising by the gun industry that specifically refers to these weapons as assault rifles.

 Sugarmann has written two books on gun control.
-National Rifle Association: Money, Firepower & Fear (1992) was an exposé of the National Rifle Association.
+National Rifle Association: Money, Firepower & Fear (1992) was an exposé of the National Rifle Association of America.
 The second, Every Handgun is Aimed at You: The Case for Banning Handguns (2000), gives reasons to ban private possession of handguns in the United States.

 He maintains a Class One Federal Firearms License in Washington, D.C., which makes it legal for him to transfer and handle firearms.
 Sugarmann believes a full ban on handguns is necessary.
 He has also called for bans on semi-automatic rifles and firearm magazines with a capacity of more than 10 rounds.